 Overview

 oleander’s lake provides a powerful environment for data analysis, collaboration, and discovery.
 Execute SQL queries, manage your tables, and contribute to the community with automatic lineage tracking and observability built-in.
-We use DuckLake as our open table format and DuckDB as the query engine.
-You can also bring your own compute to connect to your lake from any DuckDB terminal, PySpark application, or client library, or bring your own (Iceberg) catalog to use your existing Iceberg catalog within the oleander lake.Portable
+We use DuckDB as the query engine.
+Every organization is automatically provisioned a private Apache Iceberg catalog namedoleander.
+It has two namespaces: default for your own tables and telemetry for platform events (run events, traces, logs).
+It is cross-compatible with Spark, DuckDB, and any other Iceberg-aware tool.
+See Catalogs for the full schema.

 Every operation in oleander automatically captures lineage metadata using the OpenLineage specification.
 No manual configuration id required.